andref12/MachineLearning/README.md

 ## Installation

-To use this project, make sure to have Python 3.x installed along with the necessary libraries.
+To use this project, make sure to have Python 3.12.2 installed along with the necessary libraries.
 You can install the required libraries using the following command:

 ```bash
 pip install -r requirements.txt
 ```

 ### Requirements
-- Python 3.x
+- Python 3.12.2
+- Seaborn
+- Pandas
 - NumPy
 - Matplotlib
-- Scikit-learn

 ## Usage